Brilliantkiptoo/notebook/predictive1/READ.md

 ##Model Deployment
 The trained model can be deployed using Flask.
 See app.py for the implementation of the Flask API.
- To run the API:python app.py
+ To run the API:
+ -python app.py